 - Cardiac catheterization checks your arteries for flow and blockage.
 A catheter (thin tube) goes into your arteries from your groin, arm, or neck.

 - Cardiac computed tomography (CT) scan produces an image of your heart and arteries.
 This test uses radiation and contrast dye.

 Can coronary heart disease be prevented or avoided?

 There are risk factors that increase your chance of getting CHD.
 Some of them you can prevent, including:

-- Inactivity.
-According to the American Heart Association, adults should get at least 150 minutes of moderate exercise each week.
+- Adults should get at least 150 minutes of moderate exercise each week.
 This includes fast walking, bicycling, or swimming.
 Increase this number if you need to lose weight.
 Children and teens should get at least 60 minutes of exercise every day.